teunisvdh/ProjectApp/REPORT.md

 **ProfileActivity:**

 - ProfileActivity can be accessed via the menu.
 Here, a user can add moods or moments.
 These are stored with SharedPreferences, allowing to obtain them after closing the app.

 **TimeActivity:**

 - TimeActivity let's the user choose a maximum time for the playlist.
 A user can select a moment or input a different time in a textbox.
+Moments can be edited in ProfileActivity.
+Time must be between 10 and 180 minutes.

 **MoodActivity:**

 - MoodActivity gives the user the possibility to choose one or multiple moods/interests for starting a YouTube query to obtain channels.
+The moods can be edited in ProfileActivity.

 **RecommendActivity:**